mpat8121/portfolio/content/blog/how-to-make-money-as-a-developer.md

 The main ways to make money from your blog are to include advertisements, include affiliate links that give you a percentage of any sales via the links, self-promotion of any other items/products you have to sell, and if you create a reputation for yourself, others may pay you to write guest posts on their blogs.

 Things like ads require you to have large amounts of traffic to your blog.
-For example, Google Adsense will pay somewhere in the range of $3-$6 for every 1,000 views of an advertisement displayed on your blog. so, in order to make $600 per month from your blog, you need at least 100,000 views.
+For example, Google Adsense will pay somewhere in the range of $3-$6 for every 1,000 views of an advertisement displayed on your blog. so, in order to make $600 per month from your blog, you need at least 100,000 views per month.
 This is more than achievable but requires a lot of well-targeted content that is SEO'd and well written.
+In short, you will need hundreds of posts.
+Some will bring more traffic (and revenue) than others, but unfortunately, there is no certain way of knowing which posts will perform.

+For instance, [API Versioning with NodeJs and Express](https://www.mickpatterson.com.au/blog/api-versioning-with-nodejs-and-express/) is my most heavily viewed post.
+There is no data from Google search trends, on my tech Twitter feeds or anywhere else I know of that indicated that this would be a topic that people were looking for specifically.

 ### Affiliate Marketing

+Affiliate marketing and blogging tend to be run in parallel, so if you're wanting to pursue affiliate marketing, you are probably going to need a blog.

+Affiliate marketing is quite simple if you can get enough eyeballs on your blog or wherever you are posting your affiliate links.

+An affiliate link is a URL link to a product or service with a unique identifier added to the end.
+The unique identifier allows the provider of the product or service to know that you were the source of the visitor to their site.
+If the visitor makes a purchase or signs up for the service, you receive a payment for sending the person to the site in the first place.

+Some of the bigger affiliate marketing providers have fully-fledged programs you can sign up for to send users to multiple products (such as [Amazon](https://affiliate-program.amazon.com.au/)).
+Others only offer a single product or service and so you only need to create an account and get the link for the single item.

+These sorts of links for products are particularly useful if you blog about a specific technology or niche that has specific products.
+Your readers will be interested in the products just by already having found their way to your blog.

+Some of the bigger ticket items offer big payouts if you send someone to their site and they make the purchase required.
+Others run on percentages rather than specified amounts (Amazon pays up to 12% of the product purchase price for example).

+If you have other sources for an audience (social media for example) you can promote the affiliate links there.
+I would preface this with caution though as social media followers can find this to be spammy.
+Email newsletters can be a great way to promote affiliate products that match the topic of the newsletter to an already engaged audience.

 ### Sponsorships